-Radon is a naturally occurring radioactive gas that is odorless, tasteless and colorless.
-It is formed by the natural radioactive decay of uranium in rock, soil, and water.
+Radon is a naturally occurring radioactive gas that is odorless, tasteless, and colorless.
+The natural radioactive decay of uranium forms it in rock, soil, and water.

-According to the US EPA, nearly 1in 3 homes checked in seven states had radon levels over the recommended action level for radon exposure of 4 pCi/L. The pCi in “pCi/L” is a picocurie, which is one-trillionth of a curie and is the measure of the rate of radioactive decay of radon.
+According to the US EPA, nearly 1 in 3 homes checked in seven states had radon levels over the recommended action level for radon exposure of 4 pCi/L. The pCi in “pCi/L” is a picocurie, which is one-trillionth of a curie and measures the rate of radioactive decay of radon.
 At 4 pCi/L, there will be approximately 12,672 disintegrations in one liter of air during a 24-hour period.